 Now we make pizzas at home all the time, and look back on this tour with fond memories as being our cooking inspiration.

-To check out more about this tour at Walks of Italy, click here.
+To check out more about this tour at Take Walks, click here.

 After Hours Vatican Museums in Rome

 During our second tour in Rome, we were fortunate enough to take an after hours tour of the Vatican Museums.